sonykey2003/tf-jc/README.md

 ### Getting Started
 * Rename file `example_secret_tf` to `secret.tf`.
+* Change the region if your preferred one is not Singapore, in `vars.tf`, at line 16.
 * Fill in the desired passwords, user names and your JumpCloud [Connect Key](https://jumpcloud.com/support/understand-the-agent) in `ad_vars.tf`.
   * **Note**: Never Ever expose this file anywhere.
 * It will create a new VPC and use `10.10.0.0/16` CIDR, subsequently a subnet `10.10.10.0/24` will be created for placing the VMs.
 Please make sure it has no conflict in your existing infra.